 Húsavík means "The House Bay" and is a town in northern Iceland, located on the eastern shore of Skjálfandi Bay.
 It was first settled in 870 AD by a Swedish Viking, Garðar Svavarsson.
 According to the Book of Settlement, he circumnavigated Iceland and was the first one to discover it is an island.
 Garðar spent one winter in Húsavík before returning to Sweden, leaving one of his men, Náttfari, behind.
-He stayed in Iceland until he died and is therefore considered to be the first Nordic settler in Iceland.
-The name Húsavík is indeed one of Iceland’s oldest local names.
+He stayed in Iceland until he died and is therefore considered to be the very first Nordic settler.
+Húsavík is one of Iceland’s oldest local names.

 Welcome to Húsavík!

 Flatey Island is situated in Skjálfandi Bay, only 14,7 nautical miles from Húsavík.
 The island is about 2,5 km long and 1,7 km wide and is low-lying.
 The highest peak rises only about 22 m above sea level, which has given its name "Flat Island".
 This secluded and peaceful paradise is home to more than 30 different species of birds during the breeding season.